jmagman/flutter-wiki/Desktop-shells.md

 The Linux shell is a technical preview.
 It is GTK-based.

-Ideally we would like to create a library that allows embedding Flutter regardless of whether you're using GTK+, Qt, wxWidgets, Motif, or another arbitrary toolkit for other parts of your application, but have not yet determined a good way to do that.
+Ideally we would like to create a library that allows embedding Flutter regardless of whether you're using GTK, Qt, wxWidgets, Motif, or another arbitrary toolkit for other parts of your application, but have not yet determined a good way to do that.
 Support for other toolkits may be added in the future.

 ### Plugins